 Masters in Project Management Programs in Maryland

-Maryland Masters Programs in Project Management: Overview
+Masters in Project Management Programs in Maryland: Overview

 Project management is a broad field that seeks to prepare students to pursue potential career opportunities in a number of industries.
 These industries may include information technology, business or construction.
 In all of these positions, he or she sees must be capable of balancing a number of factors as he or she sees oversees the day-to-day operations of one or more projects.